Personal data breaches

 If a personal data breach can cause a risk to the rights and freedoms of natural persons, the supervisory authority must be notified.
 In Finland, the Office of the Data Protection Ombudsman functions as the supervisory authority.

 Personal data breaches must be reported to the Office of the Data Protection Ombudsman without undue delay and, where feasible, not later than 72 hours after the controller has become aware of the personal data breach.
-The processor shall first notify the controller of the personal data breach, unless it has been specifically agreed that the controller can notify the Office of the Data Protection Ombudsman directly of personal data breaches.
+The processor shall first notify the controller of the personal data breach, unless it has been specifically agreed that the processor can notify the Office of the Data Protection Ombudsman directly of personal data breaches.
 However, the responsibility for making the notification remains with the controller.

+The notification can be reported with an electronic form.
 The controller must deliver a justified explanation to the Office of the Data Protection Ombudsman if the notification was not made within 72 hours.

 When should data subjects be notified of personal data breaches?